US STOCKS-Wall Street falls as job openings data adds to rate hike jitters

 By Devik Jain and Sruthi Shankar

-Aug 30 (Reuters) - Wall Street's main indexes fell on Tuesday as a sharp rise in job openings added to worries about the Federal Reserve's aggressive approach to bring down inflation.
+Aug 30 (Reuters) - Wall Street's main indexes fell for the third straight session on Tuesday as a sharp rise in job openings added to worries about the U.S. Federal Reserve's aggressive approach to bring down inflation.

-Traders raised their bets on a third straight 75 basis points increase in September to 76.5% from 70% before the job openings data was released.
-FEDWATCH

-Meanwhile, demand for labor showed no sign of cooling as data showed U.S. job openings rose to 11.239 million in July.
+Labor demand showed no signs of cooling as U.S. job openings rose to 11.239 million in July, while a separate report showed consumer confidence rebounded strongly in August after three straight monthly declines.

 All eyes are now on the August non-farm payrolls data on Friday.